 What kind of a congregation is the Church of the Redeemer?
 There are lots of ways to answer this question.
-One that has been employed recently in a meeting of the Advisory Board and referred to in a session of Dialogue with David is something called Church Size Typology.
-Developed by the Alban Institute, an organization of consultants working with main line denominations in Canada and the US, the theory describes the characteristics of congregations – parishes – based on the average Sunday attendance (ASA).
+One that has been employed recently in a meeting of the Advisory Board is something called Church Size Typology.
+Developed by the Alban Institute, an organization of consultants working with mainline denominations in Canada and the US, the theory describes the characteristics of congregations – parishes – based on the average Sunday attendance (ASA).

 There is a short summary of the ‘types’ – Family, Pastoral, Program, Resource below.
 What ‘type’ of parish was Redeemer when you arrived?
 What is important about this theory and why are we talking about it at Redeemer?

 One reason is that since the 1980s, or within living memory of some of our members, we have been at each of the stages.
 We have negotiated the transitions.
 Sometimes it has been a bit wobbly.
 Now we are at another transition moving between the Program Sized Parish toward the Resource Sized Parish.

 These transition times are critical.
 (Some will remember such times here at Redeemer.)
 Congregations find it challenging to make the changes necessary to grow in a healthy and vibrant manner.
 There are many reasons why this is an awkward situation.
 There is often an inertia, a comfort for members that thwarts the efforts to welcome and integrate new members.
 There may not be the staffing support (clergy and lay roles) to ensure success; there may be a sense of loss of ‘the way things were’ (ready access to clergy, ability to initiate projects quickly …).